dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/capture-app/app-android-settings-configuration.md

 >
 > This is a critical action and will affect the local database of all android devices synchronizing with the server (it won't affect the server DHIS2 database).
 >
-> By default the android app database is not encrypted, but a system admin can check the *Encrypt device database* to encrypt the metadata and data stored in every device.
+> By default the android app database is not encrypted, but an admin can check the *Encrypt device database* to encrypt the metadata and data stored in every device.
 Encrypting the database will have an impact on the database volume and performance of the android app.
 Also note that at the moment of selecting or unselecting this option no data is lost (even if it hasn't been previously synchronized with the server)

-**Disable all settings:** By clicking this button the user will remove all android confiuration settings, so no configuration will be applied to the Android Capture app.
+**Disable all settings:** By clicking this button the user will remove all android confiuration settings, so no configuration will be applied to the Android Capture app (if this is the case the sync parameters applied are the ones defined in the Android Capture app).

 ## Program download sync settings